ovh/docs/pages/cloud/dedicated/firewall_network/guide.en-ca.md

 > [!warning]
 >
 > The Network firewall is enabled automatically whenever a DDoS attack is launched, and cannot be disabled before the attack ends.
 As such, all the rules configured in the firewall are applied.
-This is why it is important to keep the firewall rules up to date.
+This is why it is important to keep your firewall rules up-to-date.
 > As a default setting you do not have any configured rules, so all connections can be set up.
 > If you have any, we recommend checking them regularly, even if the firewall is disabled.
 >